Statistics of the COVID-19 pandemic in India: Global mortality excess

-According to the World Health Organization the global mortality excess for COVID-19 is significant, "while 1,813,188 COVID-19 deaths were reported in 2020...
+According to the World Health Organization (WHO), the global mortality excess for COVID-19 is significant, "while 1,813,188 COVID-19 deaths were reported in 2020...
 WHO estimates suggest an excess mortality of at least 3,000,000."
 The worldwide average for underreporting COVID-19 deaths in cities is 30%.

 Legacy issues

 In India the accuracy of counting its dead is further complicated by its system of tracking deaths in its population in general.
-In 2018, about 86%% of the deaths in the country were are registered while medical certificates are given to around 22% of the deaths.
+In 2018, about 86% of the deaths in the country were registered while medical certificates were given for an estimated 22% of the deaths.
 Recently released reports by the Civil Registration suggest that death registration has improved further in 2019.
 Still, there are inaccuracies in the medical certificates.
 Death registration also varies.
 In 2019 the National Family Health Survey registration of deaths varied from 37% (Bihar) to 100% (Goa).

 India's low COVID-19 death count

 India's low death count has puzzled experts such as microbiologist Gagandeep Kang and epidemiologist Prabhat Jha.
 Epidemiologist Ramanan Laxminarayan points to India's relatively young population and uneven disease surveillance as reasons for the low death count.
 Anurag Agrawal, director of the Institute of Genomics and Integrative Biology, points to genetics and air pollution in India as a factor for the low death count.